ex-rookie/git-create-repo/README.md

 ### Further development:

-- Can be improved by adding Repo description and more details in the README.md file using the respective switches from GIT API.
+- Can be improved by adding Repo description and more details in the README.md file, or to make the repos private, using the respective switches from GIT API.
 - Once the API token is known, Steps 2 and 3 can be incorporated in a single shell script with enough error handling for resilience, in order to make it a single package solution.